drevops/.github/profile/README.md

 ## Support

-We provide paid support for DrevOps scaffold and whole ecosystem:
+We provide professional services support for DrevOps scaffold and the whole ecosystem:

 - New and existing project onboarding
 - Updates to the latest version of the Scaffold